JASON S. CONVERSE

 - Mother: Lucinda (Smith) Converse born August 26, 1779 in Windham County, CT; married James Converse on December 23, 1802 in Randolph, Orange County, VT; Lucinda died February 4, 1869 in Mantua, Portage County, OH; buried in East Lawn Cemetery, Mantua Center, Portage County, OH

-- Wife: Jane L. Lamphere born July 20, 1830 in Gainesville, Wyoming County, NY; married August 11, 1849 in Lake County, IL, daughter of Henry and Eunice Lamphere; died June 6, 1913 in Volo, Lake County, IL (See section pertaining to Jane (Lamphere) Converse buried in the Fort Hill Cemetery)
+- Wife: Jane L. Lamphere born July 20, 1830 in Gainesville, Wyoming County, NY; married September 9 11, 1849 in Lake County, IL, daughter of Henry and Eunice Lamphere; Jane died June 6, 1913 in Volo, Lake County, IL (See section pertaining to Jane L. (Lamphere) Converse buried in the Fort Hill Cemetery)

 “DEATH OF MRS. ALMA WALTON

 Mrs. Alma Lucretia Walton, nee Converse, was born in Grant township, Lake county, Ill., August 30, 1853.
 She was reared in this community and lived here all her life, which was 69 years, 7 months and 4 days.

 On Jan.
 5, 1875, she was married to John Henry Walton, who survives and mourns the temporary separation, but rejoices over her victorious Christian life.
 They were a devoted couple and his tender ministry during her illness was beautiful to see.